nlamo/db-class-website/README.md

 - 'Update Job' PHP is almost completely done, except for an issue where the previous date needs to be maintained upon new insertions.
 - 'Update Application' PHP is basically complete.
 As with the other ones, I still have to add some form of message printed to the user if data is incomplete.
 - 'Maintain User Status' section has been completed and is functional.
 Allows changing a user/employer's status only if current session user is admin.
-- 'Upgrade Category' for employers is finished, and is fully functional
+- 'Upgrade Category' for employers is finished, and is fully functional.
 - 'Search All Jobs' is complete, fully functional.
 - 'Upgrade User Category' and 'Update User Profile' have been completed, apart from a bit of sanitization perhaps.
 - 'Search Jobs By Category' and 'Search Jobs By Name' have been implemented.